 Metal vs. Asphalt Roofing: Which is Best for You?

 Both metal roofing and asphalt roofing can offer great protection for your home.
 Although they may differ in the details and styles, you can’t go wrong with either choice.
 When choosing whether metal vs. asphalt roofing is better for you, you’ll need to consider specific details about your home, lifestyle, and budget.

 Whether you’ve decided on a metal or asphalt roof, Zeeland Lumber & Supply has the materials you need from the top brands on the market.
-From Fabral metal roofing to Certainteed asphalt shingles, we have all the supplies you need to get started on your new roof.
+From Metal Sales to CertainTeed asphalt shingles, we have all the supplies you need to get started on your new roof.